vladdeSV/me-generator/README.md

 **Note**: This generator is in alpha state, so any changes to the algorithm may occur until v1 is released.
 Specific seed will most likely not work reliably until then.

+Syntax for defining rules are still work in progress.
+Any changes may appear at any time.

 # me-generator
 Generate an image with random pieces of clothing / cosmetics.